 The majority of pins sell for between £20-£60 ($30-$70), with some pins coming in more expensive.

-For example, this Marie pin is going for £120 new.
+For example, a Marie pin was going for £120 new.
 We have seen this pin in real life, it is massive!
 The detailing is incredible.
 We will update this article with a good quality picture when we have one!

 A company called ACME used to make these types of pins.
 ACME were in business for some time and built up quite the name for themselves in the pin trading community.

 ACME no longer owns the license with Disney.
 The license has transferred to Artland.

 The good news is Artland uses the same designers as ACME used.
 This explains why the designs look so similar.